plambrechtsen/pethublocal/WemosMRFShield/README.md

 <img src="./Gerber-top.svg" height="350">|<img src="./Gerber-bottom.svg" height="350">|

 The schematic file has the wiring with SJ1 and SJ2, I have decided to use GPIO26 for CS, and GPIO16 for reset rather than using the main reset.

+# Hardware Bill of Materials:

+ - Wemos D1 ESP32 - I ordered [this one](https://www.aliexpress.com/item/32858054775.htmlhttps://www.aliexpress.com/item/32858054775.html) and there are many around the same price.
+But be sure to order the ESP32 version that has two rows of pins on both sides, the ESP8266 only has one row.
+ - MRF24J40MA - Zigbee radio controller with "MA" form factor
+ - MRF PCB Shield - Using the [Gerber_PCB_4_2021-02-17.zip](./Gerber_PCB_4_2021-02-17.zip) file you can get it printed at https://jlcpcb.com/ quite cheaply.